When you have an upcoming exam, you put everything going on your life beside and try to increase your studying time.

 Distractions take a lot of time that you could use to study more and ace your upcoming test.
 But there is one distractor that you won’t be able to escape from that easily.
 That’s technology.
 It makes our lives easier, but when you’re studying that’s going to distract you a lot more than you would think.
 There is one technological device that we use every day seems to be the one that distracts students the most.

 That’s your mobile phone.

-Right when you take a book to read or take notes to read after, you receive a text or a call from your family member or a friend.
+Right when you take a book to read or take notes, you receive a text or a call from your family member or a friend.
 You’re going to reply, even if it’s not a real emergency.

-Well, when you’ve finished texting and looking at the watch, you’re going to realise that you wasted good 30 minutes that you should’ve studied.
+Well, when you’ve finished texting and looking at the watch, you’re going to realize that you wasted good 30 minutes that you should’ve studied.
 This happens to almost everyone when studying.
-The awful thing is that it almost happens on every day unless you take action.
+The awful thing is that it almost happens every day unless you take action.

 Here are the reasons why you’re going to be distracted by the mobile phone while studying and the solutions you can use.

 Studying with a proper plan is a must if you’re studying for an upcoming exam (if you want to ace the test of course).
 When you’ve studied almost 15 minutes without a proper study plan, there’s something awesome about a celebrity you like pops into your mind.

 You’re going to search that on google using your mobile phone to see what happened.
 You’ll think that you won’t do that, but I can guarantee you that you will (when you have weak willpower).